nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to add a new contact by inputting the relevant contact details (name, email, phone number, module code, etc.)
 2. ContactCS verifies the input format and checks for duplicate
-3. If the input is valid, ContactCS adds the contact under the specified module
+3. ContactCS adds the contact under the specified module

     Use case ends.